Rhode Island Environmental

 2026 summit with sponsors

-Keynote speaker Sienna Viette, an herbalist and agricultural educator at Open fArms Retreat in Cumberland, RI, will share her experience working across Rhode Island to strengthen local food systems, position farms as centers of community learning, and improve student nutrition.
-Drawing on her experiences working with schools, nonprofits, and local producers on Farm to School initiatives, Sienna will highlight strategies for integrating agriculture into education, building strong partnerships, and creating sustainable, community-driven food pathways that nurture both young learners and local growers.
+The morning gathering began with a hot breakfast followed a keynote presentation by Sienna Viette, an herbalist and agricultural educator at Open fArms Retreat in Cumberland, RI.
+Sienna shared her experience working across Rhode Island to strengthen local food systems, position farms as centers of community learning, and improve student nutrition.
+Drawing on her experiences working with schools, nonprofits, and local producers on Farm to School initiatives, Sienna highlighted strategies for integrating agriculture into education, building strong partnerships, and creating sustainable, community-driven food pathways that nurture both young learners and local growers.
+She was joined by her father and collaborator, Andraly Horn, who guided us through a meditative moment and answered questions.

 2026 SPONSORS